JuliaDocs/DemoCards.jl/docs/src/quickstart.md

 # [Quick Start](@id quickstart)

-This section describes how you can set up your demos easily.
+This section describes how you can set up your demos easily in four lines of codes_.

 ## Manage your demo files

-The rules are simple:
+The rules of demo management are super simple:

-* you need one demo page to hold all the demos
+* you need one demo page to hold all the demo files
 * a [demo page](@ref concepts_page) has several [demo sections](@ref concepts_section)
 * a demo section either
     * has other demo sections as nested subsections, or,